SewIY-Resources/Education-Kit/README.md

 __How to Use__<br />

 After you finish sewing up your kit it is time to get some code running on it.
 First take your programmer and get it all plugged in.
-Follow the diagram below to plug it into the SewIY Micro Board.....
+Follow the diagram below to connect it to the SewIY Micro Board:

 Programmer --> SewIY Micro Board <br />
 --------------------------------- <br />